AndyFul/ConfigureDefender/H_C_HardeningTools/readme.txt

 DocumentsAntiExploit - can be used to block macros and harden MS Office applications.

 FirewallHardening - can be used to block Windows Firewall outbound connections of many LOLBins and other executables chosen by the user.
-Please use "External BlockList" <Load> option to update the predefined BlockList entries (they are included in the file UpdateFirewallHardening2011.fwbl)

 RunBySmartScreen - can be used to safely run/open files.